Common Applicant Questions

 ARE THERE ANY EXPECTED CURRICULAR CHANGES?

-- Increased EM rotations during 1st year
+- Increased EM rotations during 1st year and more time for dedicated CAT 1 experiences

-- Added dedicated US experience in 1st year
+- Added dedicated US experience in 1st year and 2nd year

 WHAT ARE THE ROLES OF EM RESIDENTS DURING TRAUMA CODES?

 The EM senior resident is the resuscitation leader for all adult and pediatric resuscitations – medical and trauma.
 Procedures are performed by ED residents or as assigned by the team leader.
 ED residents are responsible for the primary survey in trauma victims, lifesaving procedures and participate in the secondary survey.
-The EM Senior Resident and EM Faculty collaborates with the Trauma Senior Resident and Trauma Faculty to develop a ultimate care plan and disposition.
+The EM Senior Resident and EM Faculty collaborates with the Trauma Senior Resident and Trauma Faculty to develop an ultimate care plan and disposition.

 HOW MANY OF YOUR RESIDENTS PURSUE FELLOWSHIPS?